 Charlie’s professional training and facilitation experience has seen him work with clients in the public sector, central government and private corporations.
 His clients include NHS, Her Majesty’s Prison Service, Foreign and Commonwealth Office, Language in London, Egremont, BBC, Ark Schools, FutureBrand, White & Case, UXUS, HAVAS – Helia, White and Case LLP, Weber Shandwick, Breast Cancer Care and the Department of Education.

-Lucinda is a versatile and innovative Voice, Communication and Accent Trainer.
+Lucinda is a versatile and innovative voice, communication and accent coach.
 As a trained actor, she applies dynamic, performance techniques used in actor training for confident, flexible and authentic communication.
 With a Masters in Voice Studies from The Royal Central School of Speech and Drama, Lucinda is a specialist in providing bespoke, needs-based training approaches to a diverse client base, including doctors, architects, barristers, sports commentators and politicians.